BscherpingGitHub/Election_AnalysisWASHU/README.md

 <br/>
 ![winning_largest](Resources/winning_largest.png)

-Now we can use these same lists, dictionaries, and variables to track any election if given the correct information.
+We can use these same lists, dictionaries, and variables to track any election if given the correct information.
 Now say you want the last place candidate or counties with less than 5% of the votes.
 We would modify the data below:<br/>
 <br/>
 ![modifycounty](Resources/modifycounty.png)<br/>
 <br/>
 ![modifycandidate](Resources/modifycandidate.png)

-By modifing these two parts of the program we can use statistical analysis when looking at votes by county or candidate or age group.
-We could track what age of voters cast a vote and see what the younger generation is concerned about.
-This is a power tool which can be used to get information so the best decisions can made for the general public.
+By modifying these two parts of the program we can use statistical analysis when looking at votes by county or candidate or age group.
+Say we wanted to look at age group of the voters.
+We can modify the lists, dictionaries, and variables so we can track what ages showed up to vote.
+With this information, we can see a small or strong presence.
+If there was a bad showing of young adults, we can ask why.
+Maybe it was during school when they couldn’t vote.
+This program is a powerful tool which can be used to get information so the election is being utilized to its fullest potential.